anaconda/ae5-shiny-server/README.md

 Once the file `ss-centos7.rpm` is in place, the actual installation can proceed.

+If you are installing to the `/tools` directory:

 1. Launch a terminal window, or return to an existing one.
 2. If you have previously installed content into `/tools/shiny-server`, remove it now.
 The script will not proceed if there is any